iiasa/Condor_run_R/configuring.md

 Retain the bundle in the run's [`CONDOR_DIR`](#condor_dir) subdirectory when `TRUE`.
 Can be useful for locally analyzing host-side issues with jobs.

+### SEED_JOB_OVERRIDES

+Default value: `list()`

+Override lines in the `.job` files generated from [`SEED_JOB_TEMPLATE`](#seed_job_template).
+These [submit description files](https://htcondor.readthedocs.io/en/latest/man-pages/condor_submit.html#submit-description-file-commands) contain commands that you may wish to override while stopping short from overriding the full template.
+To do so, the list can be filled with one or more key/value pairs, where each key should exactly match the start of the to-be-replaced line in the submit descriptions, and the value provides a template for the replacement line that is first subjected to `{}` expansion.

+**:point_right:Note:** the submit descriptions are derived from the `SEED_JOB_TEMPLATE` via `{}` expansion.
+Keys in the list are matched to the start of so-expanded lines, not to the unexpanded lines present in the template.

 ### SEED_JOB_RELEASES

 Default value: `0`